-TA 03220GRACE AND DISCIPLINE: THE ART OF WRITING POETRY3 hrs.This is a cross-listed course - please see SR 03220 for description.3 hrs.
+This is a cross-listed course - please see SR 03220 for description.

-TA 03189CREATIVE ACTIVITY FOR BIBLE STUDY3 hrs.This course explores and analyzes the character/make-up of chosen biblical figures.
+TA 03189 Creative Activity for Bible Study (3 hrs.)
+This course explores and analyzes the character/make-up of chosen biblical figures.
 The course is designed to take the "tried and true" Bible study curriculum to the next level.
 Utilizing techniques that actors are taught, the student will learn the fundamentals of character analysis.
 The goal is to provide additional interactive ways to explore the biblical texts while deepening the students' understanding and creating a personal connection with the figures studied.
 (See EM 03189)